kami123kaze/github-year-switch-fix/README.md

 Small UX bugs like broken back button behavior can significantly disrupt user experience and trust.
 This project shows how thoughtful, detail-oriented fixes can make a huge difference.

-Feel free to fork, extend, or contribute!
+Feel free to fork, extend, or contribute (or get me a job ;)!

 ---